shunchiang/shunchiang/README.md

 ## I'm a fullstack web developer with a focus on empathy and usability

 - ⚡ I’m currently working on a freelance project for a local client
-- 🌱 I’m currently learning next.js and graphQL
+- 🌱 I’m currently learning next.js and react native
 - 👯 I’m always looking to collaborate on projects and new gigs
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - 🔥Fun fact: I am also passionate about food and I used to be a Chef!